timfayz/elementcss/docs/0_preface.md

 * **Powerful Grid System**.
 Fully customized grid system which has some "defacto" standards like column offset, pushing, pulling, centering etc. However features (hence code amount) can be easily reduced by excluding unnecessary classes.
 * **Mobile First**.
 Many modules have responsive additions, however they can be easily disabled.

+###Ideology
+The reason to create this project is make something more modular, abstract, flexible, logical, tighten? with community and unique that will differentiate it from other frameworks are existing.
+Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

+All modules(logically separated files) have unified structure and generating techniques.
+For more information see documentation folder.